r-fairhurst/MeetnSleep/README.md

 - To start a meeting, click on the "Start Meeting" button, this is the green cirlce with a + in the middle.
 This will have you go to the recording page
 - On the recording page, you can start recording by clicking the "Start Recording" button.
 This will start the recording process.
 - Once you are done recording, click the "Stop Recording" button to stop the recording process. this is the red square button.
-- the transcript will be saved and you can submit it for summerization.
+- the transcript will be saved and you can submit it for summarization.
    - this file is found in the main directory of the project, in the "storage/transcripts" folder. it will be a .srt file

 ### Submit A Transcript For Summarization
-**NOTE** you will need a gemini API key to submit a transcript for summerization.
+**NOTE** you will need a gemini API key to submit a transcript for summarization.
 You can get one by going to the following link and signing up for an account.
 ```
 https://ai.google.dev/gemini-api/docs/api-key
 ```